yashpatel4900/H1B-Visa-Sponsorship-Web-App/README.md

 # H1B-Sponsorship-Tracker-Web-APP

-Develop a solution to identify companies offering H1B sponsorship to global workers.
+Developed a solution to identify companies offering H1B sponsorship to global workers.
 By utilizing government data from the last ten years, analyze the firms, skills, and job positions associated with higher chances of obtaining H1B visa sponsorships.
 This API can be integrated as an add-on for platforms like LinkedIn, specifically within their "Job Search" section.

 ### Data Source